Acidham/alfred-markdown-notes/src/MD Notes Help 2.md

 1. **Delete via action menu**: Press `CMD+Enter` when search results will be shown
 2. **Delete via file action**: This option also allows to collect some notes via Alfred file buffer first before deleting them.
-3. **Delete via in batch mode**.
+3. **Delete via batch mode**.
 This method allows to tag specific MD notes for deletion eg. By adding `#delete` tag to the notes and mark them for deletion.
 Any other tag name can be used.
-   To delete MD notes tagged with a  specific tag, just execute `mdd` followed by the tag name.
+    To delete MD notes tagged with a  specific tag, just execute `mda` followed by the tag name.
 The search will show the total number of affected notes with a preview option.

 ### Working with Templates